 - Wetland Management:Native wetland plant species have been introduced to enhance biodiversity and wildlife habitat.
 Invasive and non-native plant species are controlled by manual removal.

 Watershed staff manages four lakes and a wetland pond – Bonnie Doone Lake, Kornbow Lake, Mintz Pond, Glenville Lake and Mallard Creek Wetland Pond.
 These areas are part of our drinking water supply watershed.
 Staff co-manages Big Cross Creek and portions of the Cape Fear River.

 Water samples are collected at the headwaters of each lake and downstream from the dam of each lake.
 Samples are also collected at the headwaters and outlet structure of the wetland pond and at other strategic areas draining into the water supply watershed.
 Staff collects grab samples at base level at sites on the watershed including one sample from Big Cross Creek sub-watershed.
 Staff collects field analysis of Dissolved Oxygen, pH, Conductivity, Turbidity, and Temperature.
 The PWC Lab analyzes sample results for Fecal Coliform Bacteria, Ammonia, Total Phosphorus, Nitrate, Nitrite, TKN Nitrogen, UV254, Manganese, Iron, Copper, Nickel, and Zinc.
 The results are reviewed and abnormalities are investigated.

+Educational outreach is an important component of the Watershed Management Program.
+Bringing environmental awareness to the general public is an important way to protect our natural resources.
 Educational opportunities are offered and are coordinated through the PWC Communications/Community Relations Department.
 For more information, call (910) 223-4009 or e-mail firstname.lastname@example.org.